mlanza/ai-literacy/101/17-the-app-remembers.md

 That’s the app at work — the client, not the model.

-It doesn't hand the prompt as you keyed to the LLM.
+It doesn't hand the prompt as you keyed to the model.
 Rather, it goes much further.
 It stitches the full exchange together, searches the web mid-conversation and adds in those results too.
-It quietly includes this added context to the prompt it actually passes to the LLM.
+It quietly includes this added context to the prompt it actually passes to the model.
 This is all done on your behalf to facilitate better responses.

-The app mediates between you and the LLM making things look conversational.
-In reality, LLMs haven't the faintest idea they're conversing.
+The app mediates between you and the model making things look conversational.
+In reality, these models haven't the faintest idea they're conversing.
 They reingest the entire thread, everything you said and it did to that point, along with its every response, every time.

 This matters.
 Because to work well with AI, it helps to have a clear mental model of what's happening behind the curtain.